Futuristic-Dev/AirBnB_clone_v3/README.md

-# AirBnB Clone - The Console
+# 0x05.
+AirBnB clone - RESTful API
-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
-The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
-A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+This project is add on to the AirBnB Clone with the usage of flask, flask_cors, API's and Blueprint in flask to fulfill the requirements of the project at hand.

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)